 APA PRIVACY STATEMENT

-Protecting your personal information is important to APA, and the following is a statement of how APA collects, uses and discloses your personal information.
+Protecting your personal information is important to APA, and the following is a statement of how APA collects, holds, uses and discloses your personal information.

 What is personal information?

 Personal information is information or an opinion about an identified, or reasonably identifiable, individual.
 In the course of providing its services and carrying out its functions and activities, APA may collect your personal information.

 Generally, the kinds of personal information APA collects are:

 - general contact and identification information such as name, address, telephone number, email address, facsimile number, age or date of birth;